What happens at cycling tuition?

 Many people put their feet and pedals in an incorrect position when pedalling.
 We often see parents trying to teach their children to pedal the same way.
 This doesn’t always work.
 Our tutors will teach your child the correct positioning of the feet and pedals.

 Sometimes we see children attempting to ride a bike that is too small for them, or is the wrong shape.
 Some types of bike are more difficult to learn on than others.
 If we think this is the case we will advise you on the choice of a suitable bike.
 Often, changing to a more suitable bike is enough for someone to be able to pedal.
 This is another reason why our minimum booking for children is four sessions – because parents often find they need to change bike after the first session.
 Once your child has learned on one bike, they will be capable of riding any bike and can go back to their favourite bike if they want to.
 We will also advise you on what to look out for when buying a new or second hand bike for your child.

 My child has additional needs – can they still learn to pedal?

 If your child has any additional needs, e.g. autism, dyspraxia, hypermobility, learning difficulties, then please tell us when you book.
-Our tutors have experience in this area and we may be able to offer your child a one to one session.
+Our tutors have experience in this area.
 Even if your child doesn’t have a diagnosis but you think they have a condition that affects their ability to cycle, then please tell us anyway.

 Every child is different and everyone learns at their own pace.
 It takes as long as it takes.
 Most of all, please trust our tutors, they are the experts.